jmitchell35/holbertonschool-shell/io_redirections_and_filters/README.md

-13-unique takes a list with duplicates as input and ouputs unique occurences 14-findthatword finds root occurences in /etc/passwd file 15-countthatword counts the number of occurences of the word bin inside /etc/passwd file 17-hidethisword displays line not containing bin pattern 18-letteronly matches lines starting with a letter char in /ssh/sshd_config file 19-AZ translates A to Z and c to e from input
+13-unique takes a list with duplicates as input and ouputs unique occurences 14-findthatword finds root occurences in /etc/passwd file 15-countthatword counts the number of occurences of the word bin inside /etc/passwd file 16-whatsnext displays all lines matching root pattern and the three following lines 17-hidethisword displays line not containing bin pattern 18-letteronly matches lines starting with a letter char in /ssh/sshd_config file 19-AZ translates A to Z and c to e from input